docker-training/DDC-Learning-tasks/UCP02_Task_4-Deploy_a_simple_application.md

 # Task 4 - Deploy a simple application on UCP

+## Pre-requisites
+- You must have [Docker Toolbox](https://www.docker.com/products/docker-toolbox) installed on your local machine

 ## Deploy an application using Docker Compose

 In this exercise we will deploy a simple multi container application.
 The application will be run using **Docker Compose** and contains 2 services (containers)